-Govt Clears About 110 Applications For Imports Of Laptops, Other IT Hardware Products
+Govt clears about 110 applications for imports of laptops, other IT hardware products

 “Around 110 import authorisations have been issued till date.
 All major IT hardware companies have already availed authorisations.
 All applications received are being disposed of within the time stipulated.
 There is no pendency as on date,” the official said.

 The new license regime is applicable to laptops, personal computers (including tablet computers), microcomputers, large or mainframe computers, and certain data processing machines to ensure India’s trusted supply chain.
-(Agencies)
+(PTI)

-Govt Clears About 110 Applications For Imports Of Laptops, Other IT Hardware Products
+Govt clears about 110 applications for imports of laptops, other IT hardware products

-NEW DELHI, Nov 1: The government has cleared about 110 applications of the 111 requests received for allowing imports of laptops, computers and other IT hardware products so far, an official said.
-The companies that received approvals include Dell International Services India, Appl India, HP India Sales Pvt Ltd, Lenovo (India), ASUS India, IBM India, Samsung India Electronics, Xiaomi Technology India, Cisco Commerce India, Siemens Ltd and Bosch Ltd, the official said.
+New Delhi, Nov 1: The Government has cleared about 110 applications of the 111 requests received for allowing imports of laptops, computers and other IT hardware products so far, an official said.